 The wireless industry is moving rapidly forward with the introduction of 5G.
 Bluetest customers are now starting to run device testing, base station testing and 5G trials using the latest Bluetest test systems.
 We have listened to their input and have a good understanding of their needs in order to succeed.
 Our 5G line-up with RTS65 and its 5G extension package for device testing as well as RTS85HP for base station testing is fully prepped to help our customers succeed with the launch of 5G.

 5G and the reverberation chamber

-The first part of the 5G package is that we are extending the frequency range and enable measurements up to 40GHz*, without too much chamber loss or need to worry about hardware limitations.
-For example, efficiency measurements are done just as fast and easy as before, all the way up to 40GHz*.
+The 5G high frequency extension package increases frequency range and enables measurements up to 40/43GHz*, without excessive chamber loss or challenges with hardware limitations.
+For example, efficiency measurements and data throughput measurements are executed just as quickly and easily as before, all the way up to 40/43GHz*.

 *43GHz versions can be provided upon request.

 The combination of additional MIMO streams and the possibility to use frequencies all the way up to 40GHz and above becomes more important with the introduction of 5G and dual connectivity.
 The Non-Standalone mode 5G NR relies on a sub-6GHz LTE carrier for control and signaling while using the 5G carrier to accomplish higher data rates.
 Even with Standalone 5G it is likely we will see the a sub-6GHz 5G carrier handling the control plane while mmWave is used for additional data capacity combining both a reliable connection and very high data rates.

 Looking for more information?